-The Field Agent Experiment: My First Week Using the Mobile App That Pays You
+Field Agent App: My First Week Using This Mobile App That Pays You

 One day I stumbled upon an app called “Field Agent” that pays you for doing odd jobs at different stores in your area.
 I’ve heard of the “secret shopper” jobs that some have taken part in, but they require you to buy items and then get reimbursed later.
 I wasn’t interested in spending money on things I certainly didn’t need or want, and then waiting on a payment sometime in the future to compensate for the purchase.
 But I was pleasantly surprised to find that this “Field Agent” application was not entirely like that.

 How Does the App Work and What Are Its Features?

 - The app is set up to clients who need small chores in checking on prices for random items in stores, different product stands, and even getting details on hiring positions at different locations.

 - The client sets up a job and each assignment is open to “agents” who sign up on the app.

 - As an agent, you get to pick and choose what job you want to accept or not.

 - Keep in mind, each task is set up for anyone on a first-come, first-serve basis in your area, so if you really want to complete a job, you’ll need to reserve it.